adamsanderson/lexery/README.markdown

 Hackery Details
 ---------------
-Lexery uses Gosu for its game interface, and SQLite through Sequel to manage the wordlist and maintain a record of past games.
+Lexery uses Gosu for its game interface.
 This is my second game built on Gosu, and I think it might be possible to extract a fair amount of the code into a small game framework.